Archie Cameron: Speaker of the House, 1950–1956

-Cameron followed most of the UAP into Menzies's new party, the Liberal Party, and when the Liberals won the 1949 elections Menzies appointed him Speaker of the House: mainly, it was said, to keep him out of the Cabinet.
-He presided over the House with an autocratic style that caused a number of celebrated rows with members on both sides.
+Cameron was elected Speaker of the House following the Coalition's victory at the 1949 election.
+He was nominated by Menzies for the post despite "disquiet from members" and a warning from parliamentary clerk Frank Clifton Green that he was the "worst possible choice".

+Cameron reinstated the traditional practice of the speaker wearing robes and a horsehair wig.
+He also enforced a strict dress code in the parliamentary lobby, although he habitually wore elastic-sided boots and in the speaker's office "received visitors dressed only in shorts and a singlet".
+A lifelong teetotaller and non-smoker, he was a "firm moral guardian" and imposed a ban on gambling, card-playing and other games of chance in Parliament House.
+He once reportedly climbed over the roof of parliament and through an open window in order to ambush an illicit card game.
+In 1951, Cameron came into conflict with parliamentary barber Cecil Bainbrigge over his display of posters of champion race horses Comic Court and Phar Lap, which he believed promoted gambling.
+He forced the barber's resignation the following year, possibly over rumours that Bainbrigge had been acting as an illegal bookmaker.

+Cameron was "renowned for his colourful personality and autocratic, abrasive style of managing the affairs of the House".
 Cameron's health never recovered from his World War I gassing, and in August 1955 he contracted influenza.
 Despite this, he fought that year's election and was handily reelected.
 He died of a heart attack in August in Royal Prince Alfred Hospital, Sydney.

 Personal life

 Cameron married Margaret Eileen Walsh on 15 April 1925.
 They had a son and a daughter together; his daughter predeceased him.

 Cameron was raised Presbyterian, but later converted to Catholicism, which was his wife's religion.
 The Sydney Morning Herald reported in 1950 that he was a "deeply religious man".
 In parliament, he attracted attention for choosing to make an affirmation rather than swear the oath of office.
 He did so each time he was elected and was the only member of the House of Representatives to do so during his time in office; after his death no other MPs chose to make an affirmation until 1969.
 He told an interviewer that "if a man's word is worthless no amount of oath-taking will make him worthy".